mikeroyal/Windows-10-Guide/README.md

 [OpenGL Shading Language(GLSL)](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)) is a High Level Shading Language based on the C-style language, so it covers most of the features a user would expect with such a language.
 Such as control structures (for-loops, if-else statements, etc) exist in GLSL, including the switch statement.

 [High Level Shading Language(HLSL)](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl) is the High Level Shading Language for DirectX.
 Using HLSL, the user can create C-like programmable shaders for the Direct3D pipeline.
 HLSL was first created with DirectX 9 to set up the programmable 3D pipeline.

+[DirectX 12 Ultimate](https://github.com/Microsoft/DirectX-Graphics-Samples) is an API(for high performance 2D & 3D graphics) from Microsoft.
+DirectX 12 Ultimate brings support for ray tracing, mesh shaders, variable rate shading, and sampler feedback.
+Available in Windows 2004 version(May 2020 Update).

 [Vulkan](https://www.khronos.org/vulkan/) is a modern cross-platform graphics and compute API that provides high-efficiency, cross-platform access to modern GPUs used in a wide variety of devices from PCs and consoles to mobile phones and embedded platforms.
 Vulkan is currently in development by the Khronos consortium.